techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/sip-gateway-plan.md

 > Gigaset Handsets receive firmware updates over the air from Gigaset IP-DECT servers.
 All Gigaset PRO DECT Handset models are compatible with Microsoft Teams SIP Gateway.

 > [!NOTE]
-> For Yealink DECT Base Stations, please use the appropriate region specific firmware version from the list to have the best calling experience.
+> For Yealink DECT Base Stations, use the appropriate region specific firmware version from the list to have the best calling experience.

 > [!NOTE]
 > For support queries, customers using IP-DECT systems with Teams SIP Gateway should reach out to their DECT manufacturer or their implementation channel partners.